AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Table operations/Configure local transaction.md

     If a transaction is not committed or aborted within 60 seconds, the server of Tablestore determines that the transaction times out and aborts it.

 -   A transaction may be created in the server side of Tablestore even if a timeout error is returned.
 In this case, you can resend a transaction creation request only after the created transaction times out.
--   If an uncommitted transaction becomes invalid, retry the operation within this transaction.
+-   If a local transaction is not committed, it may become invalid.
+In this case, retry the operation within this transaction.
 -   Tablestore imposes the following limits on read and write operations on data within a local transaction:
     -   The transaction ID cannot be used to access data beyond the range specified based on the partition key value that is used to create the transaction.
     -   The partition key values of all write requests in the same transaction must be the same as the partition key value used to create the transaction.
 This limit does not apply to read requests.
-    -   A local transaction can be used by only one request at a time.
+    -   A local transaction can be used only by one request at a time.
 When the transaction is in use, other operations that use the transaction ID fail.
     -   The maximum interval for read and write operations on a transaction is 60 seconds.

         If a transaction is not read or written for more than 60 seconds, the server of Tablestore determines that the transaction times out and aborts it.

     -   Up to 4 MB of data can be written to each transaction.
-The volume of written data to each transaction is calculated in the same way as a regular write request.
+The volume of data written to each transaction is calculated in the same way as a regular write request.
-    -   If you do not specify a version for a cell, the server of Tablestore assigns a version to the cell in the usual way when the cell is written into the transaction \(rather than when the transaction is committed\).
+    -   If you do not specify a version number for a cell, the server of Tablestore assigns a version number to the cell in the usual way when the cell is written into the transaction \(rather than when the transaction is committed\).
-    -   If a BatchWriteRow request includes a transaction ID, all rows in the request can only be written to the table that matches the transaction ID.
+    -   If a BatchWriteRow request includes a transaction ID, all rows in the request can be written only to the table that matches the transaction ID.
     -   When you use a transaction, the data within the range specified based on the corresponding partition key value is locked.
-Write requests on data within the transaction but without the transaction ID are rejected.
+If a request that is sent to write data within the transaction excludes the transaction ID, the request fails.
 The data in the transaction is unlocked when the transaction is committed or aborted, or when the transaction times out.
     -   A transaction remains valid even if a read or write request with the transaction ID is rejected.
-You can resend the request in the same way as a regular request or abort the transaction.
+You can resend the request in the same manner as a regular request or you can abort the transaction.

 ## API operations